wingxel/SimpleDirectoryServer/README.md

 Serves a directory through HTTP on LAN.

-In windows run the script as administrator.
+In windows, run the script as administrator.

 ### Run: